hacksalot/extrovert-priv.js/README.md

 - **Let your users navigate the scene with optional mouse and keyboard controls** mappable to translation or rotation around the major axes.
 - **Only crashes in certain browsers!** with degradable WebGL, Canvas, and CSS3 rendering.
 - **Perspective and orthographic camera** support.
-- **Multiple script loader formats for maximum confusion** including AMD, CommonJS, and browser-global, or collectively UMD.
+- **Multiple script loader formats for maximum possible compatibility/confusion** with modern script loaders including Require.js and Browserify.
 - **Automated tests** through QUnit and Mocha...are forthcoming!
 - **No jQuery dependency**.
 Extrovert is jQuery-compatible, but doesn't require jQuery.